harendra-kumar/concise-haskell/language/17-monads.rst

 |                   | which are not wrapped in a monad type.                  |
 +-------------------+---------------------------------------------------------+

+Monads is the most general composition of functors.
+Monads have the full power of functions in the pure world.
+They allow something like continuations for functors.
+They allow product-like composition i.e. a tree structured composition.
+They are like the case analysis for functors.
+We draw from a functor the way we draw from an argument in a pure function and then compose it with something drawn from another functor object.
+Bind is the cross product.

 * TBD - define actions, effects, effectful computation etc.
 * Three types of values, abstract value (with holes), pure concrete value (neutral), effects (produce a side effect).